 Through Independent Living Centers, the TAP provides skills training, peer counseling, and mentoring to support young adults to live independently in the community of their choice.

 - Statewide Head Injury Program (SHIP)

 Ages 18 -adulthood (limited services available to consumers starting at birth)

 Offers an array of services that are designed to assist youth with traumatic brain injuries maintain and increase their level of independence at home.

 Massachusetts Transition Pathway Services (TPS) is a new program to enhance job and college outcomes for high school students with significant disabilities.
 It combines VR and IL services during the last two years of the high school experience.

-*Students are defined as 14-22 years old and enrolled in high school or post-secondary education or training programs.
+*Students are defined as 14-21 years old (up to their 22nd birthday) and enrolled in high school or post-secondary education or training programs.